Enter Estimates Workflow

 However, our experience is that the effort involved in learning this feature set creates an opportunity for the project manager.
 Almost every manager in every company and organization sees the need to manage resources on projects better.

-Microsoft once reported that less than 20% of users had taken the time to learn this feature set across millions of Project users worldwide.
+Microsoft once reported that less than 20% of millions of project users worldwide had taken the time to learn this feature set.
 We estimate that it takes a project manager about 20 hours to learn this functionality independently.
-Approached systematically, we believe managers can understand it well in three or four hours.
+However, when approached systematically, managers can understand the concepts well in three or four hours.